lubeda/EspHoMaTriXv2/README.md

 You can also specify a URL to directly download the image file.
 The URLs will only be downloaded once at compile time, so there is no additional traffic on the hosting website.

 All other solutions provide ready-made icons, especially Lametric has a big database of [icons](https://developer.lametric.com/icons).
-If you find an icon, you can use it with its id. e.g. `lameid: 1234` Please, check the copyright of the icons you use.
+If you find an icon, you can use it with its ID. e.g., `lameid: 1234` Please, check the copyright of the icons you use.
 The maximum number of icons is limited to 90 in the code and also by the flash space and the RAM of your board.

 ***Sample***